-Welcome to the Haute-Provence UNESCO Global Geopark.
-Geoparks are territories labelled by UNESCO not only in recognition of their geological heritage, but also their remarkable natural, cultural and intangible heritage.
-There are 161 of them in the world as of July 2020.
-The Haute-Provence UNESCO Global Geopark was the first to be created in the year 2000.
-It offers you a journey through 300 million years of the Earth’s history.
+Welcome to the UNESCO Geopark of Haute Provence!
+Geoparks are territories labeled by UNESCO, for their geological heritage but also their remarkable cultural, natural and intangible heritage.
+169 geoparks exist in the world in 2021.
+That of Haute Provence was the first to be created, in 2000.
+The Haute Provence Geopark offers you a journey through 300 million years of Earth history.

-Of the 67 municipalities in the Alpes de Haute-Provence over which the geopark extends, the diversity is striking.
-The different types of rocks inherited from the region's geological past lend characteristic colours to the landscapes of Haute Provence: the robines formed by the erosion of black marl, the clues, or water gaps, formed by the erosion of limestone rocks from the Jurassic period, and the traces of red left behind by gypsum deposits are some such examples.
+Of the 67 communes of the Alpes de Haute Provence over which the Geopark extends, the diversity is striking.
+The different types of rocks, inherited from the region's geological past, give characteristic colors to the landscapes of Haute Provence: the gullies formed by the erosion of black marls, the clues formed by Jurassic limestone rocks, the red traces left by gypsum deposits...

-Beyond its impressive geological heritage, the Haute-Provence UNESCO Global Geopark invites you to discover its history (both natural and human) as well as its traditions.
-The Provençal language, customs, local products and even contemporary art are part of the geopark’s rich heritage.
-A land of inspiration, the geopark was chosen by artists like Andy Goldsworthy to create original art installations in connection with nature.
+Beyond its remarkable geological heritage, the Geopark of Haute Provence invites you to discover its natural and human history and its traditions.
+The Provençal language, customs and local products are part of the heritage of the Geopark, as well as contemporary art.
+A land of inspiration, the Geopark has been chosen by artists such as Andy goldsworthy to create original works in connection with nature.

 5 routes to discover all the diversity of the Geopark